Alejogb1/job-board/blog-data/why-are-exponential-recursive-async-functions-in-nodejs-using-request-causing-socket-errors.md

 id: "why-are-exponential-recursive-async-functions-in-nodejs-using-request-causing-socket-errors"
 ---

-Okay, let's tackle this.
-The question about exponential recursive async functions using `request` in Node.js leading to socket errors is something I’ve definitely seen crop up in various projects over the years.
+,  The question about exponential recursive async functions using `request` in Node.js leading to socket errors is something I’ve definitely seen crop up in various projects over the years.
 It usually doesn't manifest immediately, which makes it all the more insidious.
 I remember back in my early days working on a data aggregation service, we had a process that looked deceptively straightforward, but ended up bringing the whole thing down after a few hours of continuous operation.

 Fundamentally, the problem isn't with async functions themselves, nor is it *specifically* about `request` – though `request`'s legacy implementation and its heavy reliance on the underlying http/https modules certainly contribute.
 The root cause is the interplay between unbounded recursion, asynchronous operations, and the finite resources available to Node.js and, more critically, the operating system.